oracle/node-oracledb/doc/src/user_guide/tracing.rst

 Finding the node-oracledb Mode
 ==============================

+You can find the current mode of the node-oracledb driver using the boolean attribute :attr:`oracledb.thin`.
 The boolean attributes :attr:`connection.thin` and :attr:`pool.thin` can be used to show the current mode of a node-oracledb connection or pool, respectively.
 The node-oracledb version can be shown with :attr:`oracledb.version`.

 The information can also be seen in the Oracle Database data dictionary table ``V$SESSION_CONNECT_INFO``: